 Generally, the specific weight of the fragments was comparatively low and the wood pretty dry.
 At the fragments and the splinters no scorch marks could be found.
-Also no scorch marks could be detected at the trunk surface, where the strip of bark was removed (Fig. 2).
+Also no scorch marks could be detected at the trunk surface, where the strip of bark was removed (Figure 3).
 These observations are in concordance to the report of Norinder (see above).

-Most of the larger fragments were found on the grassland (see Fig. 3).
-Figure 4 shows an about 3 m long fragment sticking like a spear in the grassland about 23 m away from the fir (see number 2 in fig. 3).
+Most of the larger fragments were found on the grassland (see Figure 1).
+Figure 5 shows an about 3 m long fragment sticking like a spear in the grassland about 23 m away from the fir (see number 2 in figure 1).

 Opposite, the smaller fragments were preferably blasted towards the forest.
-The explosion was so intense, that at more than 10 surrounding trees large patches of the bark were removed obviously by fragments hitting them with high speed (Fig. 5).
-Even at three trees in distances of more than 20 m large bark patches were missing (see "x" in fig. 3).
-E.g. in a distance of about 23 m a tree was found, with a nearly 1 m2 patch of bark missing at a height of about 18 m.
+The explosion was so intense, that at more than 10 surrounding trees large patches of the bark were removed obviously by fragments hitting them with high speed (Figure 6).

+Even at three trees in distances of more than 20 m large bark patches were missing.
+For instance, in a distance of about 23 m a tree was found, with a nearly 1 m2 patch of bark missing at a height of about 18 m.
+Obviously a fragment of more than 10 kg hit the tree with high speed.
+Figure 7 shows this fragment located just in front of the hit tree.